 Stefan Behling is a head of studio and a member of the Design Board at Foster + Partners.
 He has responsibility for an international portfolio of projects, varying in scale from strategic masterplans to a wide range of educational, commercial, residential and cultural buildings.
 He has a diploma in Architecture from the University of Aachen (RWTH) and joined the practice in 1987.

-He leads the practice’s research into sustainable design, the use of new materials and new methods in construction, and established the Material Research Centre (MRC).
+He is a passionate advocate of sustainable design.
+He leads the research and the use of new materials and methods in construction, and established the Material Research Centre (MRC).
 He is also responsible for the Specialist Modelling Group (SMG) at the practice, a multi-disciplinary, project-driven research team consisting of architects, engineers, mathematicians, building physicists and environmental scientists who are experts in all aspects of environmental analysis, computational design and digital fabrication.

 Some of his earlier projects include the Business Promotion Centre in Duisburg, Reichstag, New German Parliament in Berlin, Commerzbank Headquarters in Frankfurt, McLaren Technology Centre, Woking, City Hall in London, Lenbachhaus in Munich, Free University of Berlin and the carbon-neutral settlement, Masdar City in Abu Dhabi.

-From 1995 to 2015 he held the Chair of Professor of Building Construction, Technology and Design at the University of Stuttgart, Germany, teaching integrated design.
+From 1995 to 2015 he held the Chair of Professor of Building Construction, Technology and Design at the University of Stuttgart, Germany, teaching integrated design and new construction technology.
 He has led numerous research projects and has lectured and published widely.
-His books include Sol Power: The Evolution of Solar Architecture, and Solar Power: The Evolution of Sustainable Architecture discussing glass, structure and technology, focusing on special glass construction, high-performance building envelopes and sustainable design, both written with his wife, Sophia Behling.
+His books include Sol Power: The Evolution of Solar Architecture and Sustainable Design and Glass with his wife, Sophia Behling.